nwithan8/Bots/README.md

 <a href="https://www.reddit.com/user/MobileFixBot">MobileFixBot</a>: A Reddit bot that fixes R/subreddit into r/subreddit.
 Code: https://github.com/nwithan8/MobileFixBot

+PlexRecs: A Discord bot that offers movie and TV show recommendations from your Plex Media Server library.
+Code: https://github.com/nwithan8/PlexRecs

 <a href="https://discordapp.com/oauth2/authorize?client_id=501074195019726850&scope=bot">ESPN Probability Bot</a>: A Discord bot that can pull the Win Probability of an NCAA football game from ESPN's website.
 Code: Coming soon.

 BBMHelper: A Slack bot that can assist with my Plex Media Server, offering search results, library sizes, popular items and suggestions.
 Code: Coming soon.

+# Assisting
+Mellow: A Discord bot to interact with Ombi, Tautulli, Sonarr and Radarr.
+Rewriting PlexRecs to integrate.
+Code: https://github.com/nwithan8/Mellow

+CFBRef: Referee bot operating games in r/FakeCollegeFootball.
+Helped incorporate images displaying the plays on a virtual field.
+Code: https://github.com/nwithan8/CFBRef

 More to come!